-Palletization is the process of storing and transporting goods and cargo on a pallet.
-Palletization provides standard way to handle and transport palletized goods with mechanical equipment like Pallet Jack or fork lifts.
+Palletization is the process of storing and transporting goods and cargos on a pallet.
+Palletization provides a standard way to handle and transport palletized goods with mechanical equipment like Pallet Jack or forklifts.

-Most of the shipping companies that ship goods domestic and international place their shipments on pallets for safe and secure transportation.
+Most of the shipping companies that ship goods to domestic and international places have their shipments on pallets for safe and secure transportation.
 Palletization also allows shipment segregation when shipments are co-loaded in trucks or containers for overseas shipment.

 Standard pallet dimensions are 40 Inches x 48 Inches x 5 Inches.
-For overseas shipment into a 40 foot high cube container maximum and recommended height of pallet is 101 Inches including height of pallet.
+For overseas shipment into a 40-foot high cube container maximum and recommended height of pallet is 101 Inches including the height of the pallet.
 The internal height of a 40 Foot High cube container is 8 FT 10 Inches (106 inches).

 Most shipping companies charge for a shipment based on pallet volume.
-Generally palletization adds anywhere from 20% to 30% to the actual volume of shipment.
-To keep pallet volume at minimum recommendation is to use standard size boxes instead of odd size boxes which adds to pallet volume.
+Generally, palletization adds anywhere from 20% to 30% to the actual volume of the shipment.
+To keep pallet volume at minimum recommendation is to use standard size boxes instead of odd size boxes, which add to pallet volume.
 Standard size boxes also known as large boxes are 18 Inches X 18 Inches x 24 Inches are most suitable for pallets.
 You can stack 4 Large (18x18x24 Inch) boxes in one row without wasting any space on the pallet.

 Once boxes are placed on the pallet they are secured by using heavy stretch wrap also known as plastic wrap or shrink-wrap.
 This process allows for shipment on the pallet to be secured and stable during transportation.